Ehlers-Danlos Syndrome and Pelvic Pain: Understanding the Connection

 What is Ehlers-Danlos Syndrome?

-Ehlers-Danlos Syndrome (EDS) is a group of genetic conditions that affect the body’s connective tissue.
-This tissue provides support to your joints, muscles and organs all over your body.
+Ehlers-Danlos Syndrome (EDS) is a group of genetic conditions that affect the body’s connective tissue — the structures that provide support to joints, muscles and organs throughout the body.

 • Joint hypermobility (being very flexible or “double-jointed”)

-Because connective tissue is found in many structures throughout the body, EDS can affect many systems—including those involved in pelvic health.
+Because connective tissue is present throughout the body, EDS can influence multiple systems — including those involved in pelvic health.

 How Does EDS Cause Pelvic Pain?